WerWolv/ImHex-Patterns/README.md

 ## Contributing

 If you want to contribute a file to the database, please make a PR which adds it to the right folder and adds a new entry to the table in this readme.
+To take advantage of the automatic pattern testing, please consider adding a test file named `<pattern_name>.hexpat.<extension>` to the `/tests/patterns/test_data` directory.
+Try to keep this file as small as possible so the repository doesn't become excessively large

 Thanks a lot :)